Cognitive tutor: Curriculum

-At this time, creating a Cognitive Tutor® for all subject areas is not practical or economical.
-Cognitive Tutor® has been used successfully but is still limited to tutoring algebra, computer programming and geometry because these subject areas have an optimal balance of production rules, complexity and maximum benefit to the learner.
+At this time, creating a Cognitive Tutor for all subject areas is not practical or economical.
+Cognitive Tutor has been used successfully but is still limited to tutoring algebra, computer programming and geometry because these subject areas have an optimal balance of production rules, complexity and maximum benefit to the learner.

-The focus of Cognitive Tutor® development has been the design of the software to teach specific production rules and not on the development of curricular content.
+The focus of Cognitive Tutor development has been the design of the software to teach specific production rules and not on the development of curricular content.
 Despite many years of trials, improvements, and a potential to advance learning objectives, the creators continue to rely primarily on outside sources for curricular direction.

 Design

-The complexity of Cognitive Tutor® software requires designers to spend hundreds of hours per instructional hour to create the program.
+The complexity of Cognitive Tutor software requires designers to spend hundreds of hours per instructional hour to create the program.
 Despite the time invested, the challenges associated with meeting the needs of the learner within the constraints of the design often result in compromises in flexibility and cognitive fidelity.

 Practicality dictates that designers must choose from a discrete set of methods to teach and support learners.
 Limited choices of methods, prompts and hints may be effective in supporting some learners but may conflict with the methods already in use by others.
 In addition, it is possible that learners will use the system of prompts and hints to access the answers prematurely thereby advancing through the exercises which may result in them not meeting the learning objectives.

 Model

-The cognitive model, which inspired Cognitive Tutor® is based on assumptions about how learning occurs which dictates the chosen instructional methods such as hints, directions and timing of the tutoring prompts.
-Given these assumptions and the limited methods of presentation, Cognitive Tutor® may not account for the flexible, complex and diverse ways humans create knowledge.
-Human tutors outperform Cognitive Tutor® by providing a higher level of responsiveness to student errors.
-They are capable of providing more effective feedback and scaffolding to learners than Cognitive Tutor®, indicating the cognitive model may still be incomplete.
+The cognitive model, which inspired Cognitive Tutor is based on assumptions about how learning occurs which dictates the chosen instructional methods such as hints, directions and timing of the tutoring prompts.
+Given these assumptions, Cognitive Tutor do not account for all the diverse ways human tutors support student learning.